JanPSchwarz/JanPSchwarz/README.md

 _Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in Braunschweig(Germany) but since i enjoy travelling, you may probably find me in other corners of the world as well🌎 Looking forward to see you there!_

-## About Me:

-- M/32 y
-- Hobbies
-  - Sports: 🏊🏻‍♀️ 🏃🏻‍♂️ 🏂🏻 🏄🏻‍♂️ 🏝-🏐
-  - Music: 🎵🎸
-  - Travelling: 🌍✈🚂🥾 + 🤝🏻👋🏻
-- I engaged into a career change towards Web-Developing and this quote pretty much hits the core of my motivation:

-> _"Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
-So, throw off the bowlines, sail away from safe harbor, catch the trade winds in your sails.
-Explore, Dream, Discover." -[Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain)_

 ---

 ### Carrer: